Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/01-widgets/02-wishlist/filters.md

 ## jet-compare-wishlist/jet-wishlist/css-scheme

-Дозволяє зареєструвати додаткові або модифікувати вже наявні селектори віджета Wishlist, які використовуються в контролах редактору Elementor для стилізації різних елементів віджета.
+Allows you to register additional or modify existing selectors of the Wishlist widget, which are used in the Elementor editor controls for styling various elements of the widget.

 **Args:**

-- `$selectors` - array - список селекторів
+- `$selectors` - array - list of selectors

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/widgets/wishlist/jet-wishlist-widget.php">